Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Sodium Acetate.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12
+**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

-**Mitigation**: Avoid using glass beakers to prepare sodium acetate solution if possible; otherwise, clear up broken glass immediately.
+**Mitigation**: Plastic cups are provided and should be used instead of glass (they can still be washed and re-used).
+If glass is being used, clear up broken glass immediately.
 Call a first aider if there’s an accident.

-**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6
+**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3

 <br/>

 ### **Hazard**: Heating apparatus

-**Description**: Electrical parts risk - see Electrical Parts RA.
+**Description**: Electrical hazard, particularly because electricity is being used in conjunction with conductive solutions.

 **Affected People**: All

-**Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8
+**Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12

 **Mitigation**: See Electrical Parts RA.
+The hot-plate should be suitable for use with liquids.
+Keep it as far away as possible from plug sockets and extension leads.
+Clean and dry hands before touching switches, cables, plugs, etc.

-**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4
+**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 <br/>